Are you traveling to China for the first time?

-For this list, I’ve focused on things I had no clue about beforehand, but certainly wished I had!
+For this short list, I’ve focused on things I had no clue about beforehand, but certainly wished I had!

 You’ll find restaurant staff and shop assistants will usually be able to engage in a simple conversation using Google Translate.